Too Many Cordless Impact Wrenches To Choose From? We’ve Got Your Back!

 Who Makes the Best Cordless Impact Wrench?

-Considering the number of recommendations we’ve offered, nailing down the best cordless impact driver brand is tough.
+Considering the number of options available, nailing down the best cordless impact driver brand is tough.
 However, Makita and Milwaukee are leading in a two-horse race with their latest generations.

 In general, Milwaukee is leading by pushing the performance envelope further and moving into cordless models—such as their 1-inch line—that others haven’t made the jump into.